 What happens to the remaining truffles once the juice is strained off?
 Well they have had almost all their flavour transferred into the amazing juice and are now almost tasteless…. but they’re still technically speaking real truffles and can be described as such on ingredient lists.
-Therefore, you’ve guessed it, they can be sold off cheap and added to cheaper truffle products (e.g. truffle pastes) which now contain ‘real black winter truffles – tuber melanosporum’ – despite the truffles having had all the flavour removed, with all the actual flavour found in the actual product being totally artificial.
+Therefore, you’ve guessed it, they can be sold off cheap and added to cheaper truffle products (e.g. some truffle pastes) which now contain ‘real black winter truffles – tuber melanosporum’ – despite the truffles having had all the flavour removed, with all the actual flavour found in the product being totally man-made.

 Fresh white truffles should never be used for truffle products.
 They are far too delicate and precious, also they also have very little actual taste to them – they are prized entirely for their wonderful and intense aroma.
 They’re very expensive of course, but when at their best they’re worth every penny – even if you can only afford to eat them once a year, or even once in a lifetime, then do it – it’s the only way to experience the true magic of white truffles.
-Almost all truffle oils – even the most expensive ones – are fake.
+All truffle oils – even the most expensive ones – are fake.